 Dr. Weaver has disclosed that he has no relevant financial or other interests in any commercial companies pertaining to this educational activity.

 Opiate use disorder is increasingly common, and it is important to develop a systematic approach for treating it.
 In this article, I will discuss some of the more important elements of treatment, starting with the need to address patients’ denial and moving on to some of the nitty gritty aspects of medication-assisted treatment.

-Acknowledging the problem In asking patients about their opiate use, I have encountered many forms of denial.
+In asking patients about their opiate use, I have encountered many forms of denial.
 Here are two of the more common ones.